How Does the YouTube Shorts Algorithm Work in 2025?

 3. On the right, you can see how many chose to view your Shorts and how many swiped away from them.

 What would you learn after studying 35 billion Shorts views on YouTube?
-Well, Nate Black has the answer!
+Well, after extensive research, Nate Black has the answer!
 And our YouTube experts got some brilliant insights in a recent interview with him.
 In fact, they learned enough to help you beat the YouTube Shorts algorithm.

 Nate found out that Shorts that are either 13 or 60 seconds long tend to perform best.
 Additionally, there are specific categories, such as original showcases and sensory experiences like ASMR videos, that consistently attract more views.